leros/Self-Driving-Car-Model-Predictive-Control-Project/README.md

 - dt should be as small as possible.
 A larger dt would result in less frequent actuation, which makes it harder to accurately approximate a continuous reference trajectory when the vehicle is turning round.
 - Since N determine the number of variables optimized by the MPC, it dominates the computational cost.

-The final parameters I used: N = 15, dt = 0.12, thus T = 1.8.
+The final parameters I used are N = 12, dt = 0.12 and ref_v = 60, which means the car could drive at a speed of 60 mph in the simulation.
 I tried to increase N or reduce dt, which didn't give good results.

 ## Polynomial Fitting and MPC Preprocessing